clarkerubber/irwin/README.md

 ## Launching
 `python3 main.py [--quiet] [--learner] [--force-train] [--no-assess] [--no-analyse] [--no-report]>`

+For normal use in the command line `python3 main.py` is adequate.
+If you want this instance to re-train itself every 24 hours enable the `--learner` flag.
+For use as a service the `--quiet` option is recommended.

 ## About
 Irwin (named after Steve Irwin, the Crocodile Hunter) started as the name of the server that the original